GRANTS FOR ARTS PROJECTS: Award Administration

 - The programmatic offering should be accessible either as part of the funded activity or upon request, where relevant.
-This can include, but is not limited to providing:
+The following are some examples, but they are not an exhaustive list:

-- Accessible and screen reader-compatible electronic materials, documents, websites, virtual platforms, and inclusion of alternative text for images.
+- Accessible and screen reader-compatible electronic materials, documents, websites, and virtual platforms, and inclusion of alternative text for images;

-- Closed/open captioning of television broadcasts, videos, films, and virtual streamed events.
+- Closed/open captioning and audio/visual description for video, film, television broadcasts, and virtual events;

 For technical assistance on how to make your project accessible, contact the Accessibility Office at email@example.com, 202-682-5532 Voice; or the Civil Rights Office at firstname.lastname@example.org, 202-682-5454 Voice; or see our online Accessibility Resources.